 A.3.
 Power Plant Design and Technical Calculations

+When uncertified materials are used in product testing and certification, the possibility of damage to employees and equipment increases during installation and commissioning of the power plant.
+When selecting products, it is important to pay attention to market conditions and customer criteria, and to clearly inform the stakeholders who will undertake the project about these criteria.
 In the selection of equipment such as photovoltaic panels / inverters / transformers / medium voltage cells etc. to be used in solar power plants; it should be taken into consideration that the manufacturer or distributor companies to be supplied have product liability policies.
 Similarly, the companies that will carry out the manufacturing should have professional liability policies.
 Therefore, liability policies should be sought in all companies involved in the process, including project design / product supply / manufacturing / operation.
-Some relevant standards required for the products to be supplied;
+Some relevant standards required for the products to be supplied;- For PV; IEC 61215, IEC 61730, IEC 61701, IEC 62804

 - For inverters; IEC 62548, IEC 62109, IEC 61727